 Samples are removed from storage areas by the sample custodian or analysts and transported to secure laboratory areas for analysis.
-Access to the laboratory and sample storage areas is restricted to laboratory personnel and escorted visitors only; all areas of the laboratory are therefore considered secure.
+Access to the laboratory and sample storage areas is restricted to laboratory personnel and escorted visitors only; and areas of the laboratory are therefore considered secure.
 If required by the applicable regulatory program, internal chain-of-custody is documented in a log by the person moving the samples between laboratory and storage areas.

-Laboratory documentation used to establish COC and sample identification may include the following:
+Laboratory documentation used to establish chain of custody (COC) and sample identification may include the following: